Best Shopping: Gilly G (591 Lisburn Road, Belfast) has the best in high fashion and exclusive labels.

 Odyssey is a truly world-class venue located in the heart of Belfast’s Titanic quarter.
 Having opened in 2000, it’s already built up quite a reputation for itself having hosted the MTV European Music Awards, as well as a number of high-profile concerts.

 That’s all set to continue during Belfast Music Week, with the Stereophonics playing here on the opening day of the event.
 The Odyssey Arena is a huge venue, with an 11,000 capacity, which means it consistently attracts big-name stars.

-On November 16th, Belfast Christmas Market will open its doors for its tenth year, with a host of festive crafts, food stalls and entertainment on offer until December 21st.
+Belfast Christmas Market opens its doors with a host of festive crafts, food stalls and entertainment on offer until December 21st.